KipSigei/afpolgis-data-connector/README.md

 ## Overview

-The **QGIS Ona API Connector Plugin** allows users to fetch GeoJSON data from the Ona API and load it directly into QGIS as a layer.
+The **AfpolGIS Data Connector** allows users to fetch GeoJSON data from the Ona API and load it directly into QGIS as a layer.
 The plugin fetches and saves the data asynchronously and supports handling multiple pages of data from the API.

 ## Features